rcbravim/RAPHAEL-COSTA-BRAVIM_Thoughtful-Challenge/roadmap.md

 # 1 - Development
     1) 	Create a quickstart project from guid to undertand the project;

-    2)  Start project, by opening some page and click in element
+    2)  Start project, by opening some page and click in element;

+    3)  Get search param from workitems, perform search and show results in console;